MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

+Towards the second claim, we show that $\Delta_\fbalance \geq \max(\frac{x}{7} - 7,0)$, where $x$ is the recursion depth counting the initial call as 0.
+Again, we denote by $v_i$ the node $v$ in the $i$-th recursion step.
+The proof is by induction.
+If the algorithm never performs a height reducing rotation, then the recursion depth is bounded by 7 by Lemma~\ref{lem:noinvariant-rotation}: In this case the algorithm only performs height preserving rotations.
+If there would be more than 7 height preserving rotations, the algorithm could afterwards apply a height reducing rotation, as all these nodes have an absolute balance of at least 2 afterwards and no further height preserving rotation is possible by Lemma~\ref{lem:noinvariant-hr}.

+If the algorithm at some point performs a (first) height reducing rotation in Line~\ref{alg:trh:rotate}, then $\fbalance(\Psi)$ is improved by at least $y$, where $y$ is the (current) recursion depth: The balance of $\Psi_{v_y}$ is improved by at least three (Lemma~\ref{lem:hr-rotate}(b)), the balance on $\lp^{-1}(v_y)$ is improved by at least $y$ (Lemma~\ref{lem:hr-rotate}(d)), and there is at most one node (the parent of the topmost node on $\lp^{-1}(v_y)$) that worsens its balance by one.

+The argument follows by induction on the recursive call in Line~\ref{alg:trh:recurse1}.
+Let $x$ be the total recursion depth, then the recursive call has a remaining recursion depth of $x-y$, yielding an improvement of balance of at least $\max(\frac{x-y}{7}-7,0)$.
+The total improvement of balance is thus at least $\max(\frac{x-y}{7} - 7,0)+y \geq \max(\frac{x}{7} - 7, 0)$.

+Similarly, if the algorithm performs a double rotation in Line~\ref{alg:trh:finalrotate} at recursion level $y$, then $\fbalance(\Psi)$ is improved by at least $\max(1, y - 6) \geq \frac{y}{7}$: We already argued in the proof of Lemma~\ref{lem:trh-reduceheight} that the node $u$ is at most 7 levels higher than $v_y$.
+The rotation itself improves the balance by at least three (Lemma~\ref{lem:hr-rotate}(b)), the improvement on $\lp^{-1}(u)$ is at least $y-8$ (Lemma~\ref{lem:hr-rotate}(d)), and there can be at most one node that worsens it balance by one.
+We remind that a double rotation is a height preserving rotation (that does not change the overall balance) followed by a height reducing rotation where we can apply Lemma~\ref{lem:hr-rotate}.
+This implies that the improvement is at least $\frac{y}{7}$.
+Again, the argument follows by induction, concluding the proof. \end{proof}

-A direct consequence of Lemma~\ref{lem:trh-runtime} is, that the runtime is bounded by a constant if no height reducing rotation is performed.
+A direct consequence of Lemma~\ref{lem:trh-runtime} is that the runtime is bounded by a constant if no height reducing rotation is performed.

-The final algorithm for insertions is depicted as Algorithm~\ref{alg:insert}.
+The final algorithm for insertions is presented as Algorithm~\ref{alg:insert}.
 It inserts the new node and then walks upwards until it either finds a possibility to reduce the height, or reaches the end of the long path.
 Nodes above did not increase height and therefore cannot change color to the worse.
+The test \call{rotationPossible} in Line~\ref{alg:insert:if} returns true if any single or double rotation is applicable at node $v$.
+The rotation can be height reducing or height preserving.